open-contracting-extensions/public-private-partnerships/docs/framework.md

 We recommend keeping descriptions to one paragraph or less.

-**Schema**

-Information can be provided using the following OCDS fields.
+**Schema**: Information can be provided using the following OCDS fields.

 ```eval_rst
 .. jsonschema:: ../schema/ppp-release-schema.json